 Bury St Edmunds is home to Greene King, Vitec, British Sugar, Treatt and Claas, to name but a few (the latter two have recently invested millions of pounds into their Bury St Edmunds headquarters).

 Key sectors include food drink and agriculture; financial services; and advanced manufacturing and engineering.
-The town is also home to excellent education facilities including Abbeygate Sixth Form Centre; West Suffolk College and the Science, Technology, Engineering and Maths (STEM) centre.
+The town is also home to excellent education facilities including Abbeygate Sixth Form Centre, West Suffolk College and the University Studies and Professional Development Centre, which hosts the state-of-the-art XR Lab.

 The towns thriving advanced manufacturing and engineering sector is seeing significant investment from both the private sector, with Vitec also investing millions of pounds into its local Centre of Excellence, and the public sector keen to support it – Innovation and incubation units.